nicklemmon/recipes/_recipes/slow-cooker-apple-cinnamon-oatmeal.md

 source:			http://theyummylife.com

 #=== Stuff for the ingredients list ===#
+ingredients:
-ingredients:	4 apples (peeled then cored and cut in to 1/2 inch pieces), 3 cups fat-free milk, 3 cups water, 2 cups uncooked steel cut oats, 4 tablespoons brown sugar, 3 tablespoons butter (cut in to 8 or so pieces), 1 teaspoon cinnammon, 1/2 teaspoon salt
+  - 4 apples (peeled then cored and cut in to 1/2 inch pieces)
+  - 3 cups fat-free milk
+  - 3 cups water
+  - 2 cups uncooked steel cut oats
+  - 4 tablespoons brown sugar
+  - 3 tablespoons butter (cut in to 8 or so pieces)
+  - 1 teaspoon cinnammon
+  - 1/2 teaspoon salt
 ---

 1. Coat inside of 3-1/2 quart (or larger) slow cooker with cooking spray.
 Add all ingredients (except optional toppings) to slow cooker.
 Stir, cover, and cook on low for approx. 7 hours (slow cooker times can vary).
 Spoon oatmeal into bowls; add optional toppings, if desired.
 Store leftovers in refrigerator.
 Freezes well.